-(e.g. Linux) as it is a system call.
-To increase performance, XtreemFS services use a local variable which is only updated every monitoring.enabled enabled, the DIR will send alerts via emails if services are crashed (i.e. do not send heartbeat messages).
+Description To avoid overloading the server by a single client, the maximum nummonitoring.enabled enabled, the DIR will send alerts via emails if services are crashed (i.e. do not send heartbeat messages).
 No alerts will be sent for services which signed-off at the DIR.
 To enable monitoring you also need to configure monitoring.email.receiver, monitoring.email.program.
 In addition, you may want to change the values for monitoring.email.sender, monitoring.max_warnings, monitoring.service_timeout_s.